ToshioCP/Gobject-tutorial/src/sec9.src.md

 @@@

 - 10-28: "notify" signal handler is extended to support three types of objects: TInt, TDouble and TStr.
+Because TNumStr is a child of TStr, TNumStr instance is also supported.
-- 30-53: This function uses `to_s` function to convert TInt and/or TDouble to a string.
+- 30-56: This function `t_print` uses `to_s` function to convert TInt and/or TDouble to a string.
 Then, displays the result of the comparison of two TComparable objects.
-- 55-67: `compare` compares two TComparable objects and calls `t_print` to display the result.
+- 58-70: `compare` compares two TComparable objects and calls `t_print` to display the result.
-- 69-105: `main` function.
+- 72-125: `main` function.
-- 78-92: Creates TInt, TDouble, two TStr and GObject.
+- 82-88: Creates TInt, TDouble, two TStr, two TNumStr and GObject instances.
-Connects "notify" signal.
+- 90-95: Connects "notify" signal.
-Set values and strings of TInt, TDouble and TStr.
+- 97-102: Set values and strings of TInt, TDouble, TStr and TNumStr.
-- 94: Compares TInt and TDouble.
+- 104: Compares TInt and TDouble.
-- 95: Compares two TStr.
+- 105: Compares two TStr.
+- 106: Compares two TNumStr.
-- 96: Check equality between TDouble and GObject.
+- 107: Check equality between TDouble and GObject.
 This makes an error because GObject doesn't implement TComparable.
+- 109-115: Compare "100" and "50" as TStr first, then as TNumStr.
+"100" is smaller than "50" if they are TStr.
+"100" is bigger than "50" if they are TNumStr.
-- 98-102: Frees objects.
+- 117-123: Frees objects.

 ## Compilation and execution